Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: The method of generalized costs for read-once threshold formulae

-Applying this process repeatedly, shrinking all sibling leaves to their parent, we reduce $F^d$ to $F^{d-1}$.
-After $d$ such steps we are left with a single node and the cost function defined by
+Applying this process repeatedly, shrinking all sibling leaves to their parent, we reduce a tree of depth $d$ to one of depth $d-1$.
+After $d$ such steps and starting with a local cost-function that charges $c_1$ and $c_0$ for reading 1 and 0 respectively, we are left with a single node and the cost function defined by

-We obtain a lower bound in the order of $\lambda^d$, where $\lambda$ is the largest eigenvalue.
+We will obtain a lower bound in the order of $\lambda^d$, where $\lambda$ is the largest eigenvalue.
 Denoting the trace of $\Gamma_{k,n}$ by $T$ and its determinant by $D$,

+To accomplish this, we will set $c_1=1$ and $c_0$ so that ${c_1\choose c_0}$ is an eigenvector for $\lambda$.
+The matrices considered are positive and it can be shown using a theorem of Perron (see Theorem~8.2.2 in \cite{hj}) that $c_0$ is positive.
+As long as $c_0$ is also $\Theta(1)$, our asymptotic bounds are not affected.
+We note for reference that for a matrix ${a~b\choose c~d}$ with $b\ne0$, ${1\choose(\lambda-a)/b}$ is an eigenvector for its greatest eigenvalue $\lambda$.